AppAndFlow/create-expo-app/README.md

 A somewhat opinionated way to create React Native apps using Expo.

-Initializes an Expo app, provides a reasonable set of rules & configuration, installs and ensures tooling & developer dependencies (e.g. TypeScript, ESLint, Prettier, Jest, ...) work well together and finally, lays out a basic project structure.
+It provides configuration and a reasonable set of rules, it ensures that tooling and developer dependencies work well together (e.g. TypeScript, ESLint, Prettier, Jest, ...), and lastly, it creates a basic project structure.

 ## Usage